Lenné Estate hosts blind tastings, open to the public, several times a year.

 - Pinot Noir around the world, typically includes wines from California, Oregon, France, and New Zealand.

-Please let us know if you have additional questions or would like to book some spot(s) in our next blind tasting.
+Please let us know if you have additional questions or would like to be notified about upcoming blind tastings.
 Email us at firstname.lastname@example.org or call the tasting room: 503-956-2256.